temmie-v/grade-pronounce/README.md

 - `token.json` ... example: `{"key1":"*********", "region":"eastasia"}`
 - `submit/` ... folder includes scripts(.txt, no break lines) and voices(.wav) \
     corresponding voice and script should have the same file name, like `sample.wav` and `sample.txt`
+- create a folder `output` ... grade will be written in this folder

 Run
 ```